OGManBug/GrandTheftRadio/README.md

 An application for lovers of the radio stations from the GTA series, all of them, no seriously.
 Check the todo list!

+Update: 11/18/2022
+1. Alignment has been solved (new bugs discovered)
+2. Icons are being added and updated.
+3. 5 Game Icons added to home screen
+4. 3 Game pages created and are Work in progress
+5. Few other details taken care of

 Todo:
 1. Figure the hell out how to play mp3 files with the press of a bution!
 2. Learn how to code (I do remember JavaScript tho;)
 3. The floating player neeeds to go, i was thinkin something like a wheel ui much like that from GTAV.
 It'll happen!
-4. Alignment is total trash!
+4.
-5. Fix the above issue...
+5. Fix the above issue
 6. can i get copyrighted for this????
 7. Keep it legal!!!!
 Keep it legal!!!!
 8. Create Pages for all GTA games aswell as buttons for their stations